garfix/nli-go/doc/remarks.md

+# 2020-03-25

+Question 8:

+    Is it supported?
+    Yes, by the table

+Looks pretty easy.
+We'll see.

 # 2020-03-24

 Replacing "the one" with "the block" solves the problem completely!
 This is because "the block" creates a normal range